Naderschah/64MP_DSLR_controller/NewDataAquisition/README.md

     - Allows moving motors through simple commands
     - Usefull for determining desired movement direction and moving the stage to a different position

+TODO: On grid off, move to start of step sequence to continue microstepping from there, record steps taken